mikelikesdesign/SwiftUI-experiments/README.md

 [Demo](https://x.com/mikelikesdesign/status/1857586105652228117)

 ## particle text
-A text built with particles that you ca interact with and an animated gradient button [Demo](https://x.com/mikelikesdesign/status/1862504016011567537)
+A text built with particles that you can interact with and an animated gradient button [Demo](https://x.com/mikelikesdesign/status/1862504016011567537)